influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerParameter.md

 withDest(dest)
 ```

-Dest is the JSONPath of a resource key.
-A path is a series of keys separated by a dot.
-The colon character can be escaped with '.'
-The -1 key can be used to append a value to an existing array.
-See https://github.com/tidwall/sjson#path-syntax for more information about how this is used.
+"Dest is the JSONPath of a resource key.\nA path is a series of keys separated by a dot.
+The colon character can be escaped with '.'\nThe -1 key can be used to append a value to an existing array.\nSee https://github.com/tidwall/sjson#path-syntax for more information about how this is used."

 ### fn withOperation